-“We see anything from chronic illnesses like heart failure, diabetes, and hypertension to acute problems like sprains and sinus infections,” Dr. Fuchs says.
+“We see anything from chronic illnesses, like heart failure, diabetes, and hypertension, to acute problems, like sprains and sinus infections,” Dr. Fuchs says.

 “It's not just that a good internist can take care of a whole lot of problems without a specialist,” Dr. Fuchs notes.
 “It's that patients are often poorly educated about which specialist they need when they do need one.”

 Where do internists work?

-Once in school, expect to complete two years of basic science instruction in a classroom setting.
-You’ll spend the final two years of medical school completing clinical rotations to gain experience working directly with patients.
-It’s also during medical school that you’ll start the licensure process, which begins with completing the United States Medical Licensing Examination (USMLE) Step 1 near the end of your second year.
-Most students take the USMLE Step 2 CK and Step 2 CS during their third or fourth year.
+When you’re in medical school, expect to complete two years of basic science instruction in a classroom setting.
+The final two years of medical school are spent completing clinical rotations to gain experience working directly with patients.

 What skills are required to practice internal medicine?